Farmersville Community Abattoir Ltd.

 Processing Times:

 We process on Wednesdays only, each week.
-Lambs/sheep, goats, and pigs can be delivered either the day before (Tuesday) between 2:30 PM and 4:30 PM.
-(These spaces are available and reserved on a first-come basis.)
-Or you may drop off first thing Wednesday morning between 8:00 AM and 8:30 AM.
 Please note that any animals dropped off on Tuesday are done so at the sole discretion and risk of the producer.
 Our facility is not staffed overnight.
 While your animals will be secured in a pen and left with access to water and bedding, our operation will not be held responsible for any injuries or death of any animals that occur while unattended overnight.

-There is a financial reason and strategy for this.
-We are not a composting facility, thankfully.
-(Too many bad smells and wild critters going that route.
-I think our wonderful neighbors are grateful for this too.)
-We are at the mercy of Sanimax to pick up our rendering each week.
-As soon as we process a beef that’s over 30 months old (or as soon as that 3rd adult tooth has broken the gum, regardless of actual age), the beef is considered over 30 months.
-Please note: If you have an official birth certificate and registration document (not just a record of birth), and send this document with the beef and it’s received before the processing occurs, we can provide this to the Food Safety Inspector on duty that day as proof of age.)
+Please note: If you have an official birth certificate and pedigree registration document (not just a record of birth), and send this document with the beef (or if received before the processing occurs,) we can provide this to the OMAFA Food Safety Inspector on duty that day as proof of age.)
 If this documentation is received after processing, it’s too late.

 *Please take your animals off their feed the night before processing.* Water is perfectly OK.
 This is a pre-op environment, and when bellies are too full, the risk of contamination during the disemboweling process is far greater.
-Stomach contents are heavy, it creates unnecessary manure for disposal, and it’s a lot more work than it needs to be.
+Stomach contents are heavy, it creates additional manure for disposal, and becomes a lot more work.

 Delivery and Drop off:

 If you have cutting instructions with you, please stop at the front store to drop them off and let the Market Store staff know that you’ve arrived.
 Otherwise, proceed to the unloading dock and either call us at 613-924-0400 or please wait patiently.
 We are expecting you for a prescheduled time, so don't worry, we’re watching for you.
-Please do not pound on the barn door with your fist and yell to announce your arrival.
-We may be moving animals from pen to pen, and this can be quite upsetting for them, which makes it incredibly dangerous for our staff.
+Please do not knock on the barn doors.
+Sudden noise can stress livestock and create a safety risk for staff.

 CFIA requires a transportation document for any livestock being moved from one location to another, regardless of distance or duration.
 PigTrace has a form of its own, as does Ontario Beef, and Ontario Sheep.
-Copies of these forms can be found under the cutting instructions link.
+Copies of these forms can be found under the cutting instructions link above.

 Please also note that it is the responsibility of the transport driver to ensure the proper transfer of care happens safely for each animal entering our facility.
 If the animal does not make it into our care, we cannot process it.
 Please follow instructions from our staff carefully, and do not open any trailer or crate door at any time without ensuring that the livestock cannot escape.
-Trailers come in all shapes and sizes, and we need to make sure you’re backing in tight enough and have closed in all possible escape gaps before the door or crate gets opened.
-Failing to do so is both irresponsible and dangerous for not just the animals on board but our staff as well.
+Trailers come in all shapes and sizes, and we need to make sure you’re backed up tight enough and have closed in all possible escape gaps before the door or crate gets opened.
 The responsibility of the animal(s) rests with the transport driver until they’re safely in our care.

 Inedibles: